cran/photobiologyInOut/README.md

 ## Warning

-**The functions in this package work with the example files I have access to for testing, but they may not work with your own files as file formats vary.**
+**The functions in this package work with the example files I have had access to for testing, but they may not work with your own files as file formats vary.**

 **PLEASE, BE VERY CAREFUL WHEN USING THIS PACKAGE.
-DO CHECK THAT UNITS USED IN THE IMPORTED FILE ARE THOSE EXPECTED BY THESE FUNCTIONS AND THAT THE VALUES IN THE RETRIEVED DATA ARE THOSE EXPECTED\!**
+DO CHECK THAT UNITS USED IN THE IMPORTED FILE ARE THOSE EXPECTED BY THESE FUNCTIONS AND THAT THE VALUES IN THE RETRIEVED DATA ARE THOSE EXPECTED!**

 *If the functions in this package do not work with your files, they hopefully will be useful as examples for developing your own functions.